Need a math activity? The hungry caterpillar count up, is it!

-Cut out the food stickers from the sticker book listed above.
-I like to cut the stickers up into groups of 10, so they are more comfortable for little hands to move around.
+Finally, cut out the food stickers from the sticker book listed above.
+I like to cut the stickers up into groups of ten to be more comfortable for little hands to move around.

 RELATED: Older children love this domino counting game!

 I invited my four-year-old to feed their hungry caterpillar and begin counting to ten.